adamchristley/CS-2500-234-Tree/README.md

 # CS-2500-234-Tree
 This project revolves around a 234 tree.
 We created our own 234 tree, linked list, link stack, and tree searching/sorting functions.
+I don't believe that tree1.py was included in the final submission; this project was created over half a year ago.
+Incredibly vital and enjoyable project that really expanded my understanding of coding and is what allowed me to finally grasp the advanced topics covered in every Datastructure and Algorithms course.